RADx/radx-metadata-spec-docs/docs/radx-rad-mapping.md

 The [Contributor Name](specification.md#contributor-name) field should be set to the name of the organization.

 The [Contributor Identifier](specification.md#contributor-identifier) field should be set to the identifier for the organization.
-We prefer an identifier from the [Research Organization Registry](https://ror.org).
+We recommend an identifier from the [Research Organization Registry](https://ror.org).
 In this case the value of the contributor field should be set to [https://ror.org](https://ror.org).

 All other fields in the [Data File Contributors](specification.md#data-file-contributors) element should not be specified.